gsrflo/flutter_dashboard_app/README.md

-# flutter_dashboard_app
+# flutterdashboardapp

-Simple Flutter UI as a template for further developments
+A Flutter application with a staggered grid dashboard.